Why is my deck mud

 Can I fix a muddy deck myself?

-For minor issues, you may be able to DIY some drainage improvements or deck repairs.
-However, for more extensive problems, it's best to call in a professional landscaping or deck contractor.
+For minor drainage issues, you may be able to fix a muddy deck yourself by regrading the soil, clearing debris from drains, or sealing cracks.
+But for more serious structural problems, it's best to call in a professional landscaper or deck contractor to properly diagnose and resolve the underlying cause.

 Connect with certified professionals in your area